euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 Acknowledgments
 ---------------
+Peter Vincent and Freddie Witherden would like to thank the Engineering and Physical Sciences Research Council for their support via a Doctoral Training Grant and an Early Career Fellowship (EP/K027379/1).

 Intel, Xeon, and Xeon Phi are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.

 * Other names and brands are the property of their respective owners.